LORE

 OLFACTORY FAMILY

-Aromatic, Boozy, Gourmand, Amber, Smoky
+Aromatic, Boozy, Herbal, Gourmand, Amber, Smoky

 PERFUMER’S NOTES